How to Choose a Self-Directed IRA Custodian

 How Are Custodians Regulated?

-Trust companies are audited regularly and held to specific guidelines based on written policies and procedures.
-During these reviews, auditors do a thorough examination of the books, records, funds, and IRA investments held by the trust company.
-They want to make sure that everything is being done correctly.
-Auditors will specifically be looking for any prohibited transactions (transactions involving disqualified persons or asset-types), as this falls afoul of IRS regulations.
+Trust companies undergo regular audits and are expected to adhere to strict guidelines outlined in their written policies and procedures.
+During these audits, auditors conduct a comprehensive review of the trust company's books, records, funds, and IRA investments to ensure that all operations are being carried out correctly.
+The auditors pay particular attention to any transactions that involve disqualified persons or asset types, as these are prohibited by IRS regulations.
+The goal of the audit is to ensure that the trust company is operating in compliance with all applicable laws and regulations.
 Our charter (and all self-directed IRA custodian charters) specifically forbids these types of investments.
 For example, a self-directed IRA custodian cannot legally offer one of their clients any investment advice or investment opportunities.
 The investment option is yours as is conducting due diligence on the asset.

-It is important to determine the type of company you want to work with, based on your investment choice.
+It is important to determine the type of company you want to work with, based on your investment choice and account type.
 Are you looking for a one-stop shop?
 If so, perhaps a large trust company with many types of services would be ideal.
 But beware, don't get stuck with a company that is a jack of all trades, master of none.
-Here's what to look for when choosing a self directed IRA custodian for your investment options:

 Best Fees